 Carol Off: The RD Interview

 Veteran journalist Carol Off on global conflict, gender politics and becoming part of the story.
 This interview was originally published in September 2017.

-Reader’s Digest Canada: In your new memoir, All We Leave Behind, you describe reporting from Pakistan early in your career.
+Reader’s Digest Canada: In your memoir, All We Leave Behind, you describe reporting from Pakistan early in your career.
 Three decades later, you’re the co-host of CBC’s As It Happens.
 How have things changed for female journalists in the intervening years?

 Carol Off: When I started out, it was unusual to meet women in the field.
 Now there are many of us.
 I remember a turning point: going back and forth between Jordan and Israel during the Gulf War in early 1991.
 This young male journalist from Ireland started hanging around with me, which was surprising—the men were cliquish.
 He said, “You get through the checkpoints easier than anybody.”